by Filip Tkaczyk

 Small ponds can be things of great beauty and wonder.
 A pond can really add to the appeal and look of a backyard.
 It can also provide a great opportunity for interaction with and education about the natural world, both for children and adults alike.
 Even a very small pond is a rich habitat for a wide assortment of life forms.
 Such a micro-habitat can act as an outdoor classroom for those interested in learning more about the natural world and relationships with it.
 Life and death, reproduction and birth, daily dramas of predation and evasion can be observed in even bucket-sized backyard ponds.
 The magic of watching dragonfly nymphs and amphibians tadpoles grow and transform can positively impact children for a lifetime and even inspire a new generation of naturalists.

-Another article about the reasons for creating small backyard ponds: The Small Pond Hubpage.
+Here's another article about creating small backyard ponds: The Small Pond Hubpage.

-To learn more about permaculture, a design system for sustainable living, check out the Permaculture Design Course.
+To learn more about permaculture, a design system for sustainable living, check out our Permaculture Courses.